 Writing on culture, cities, diaspora, history, film, prisons, colonialism, education, Marxism.
 Studied and taught in Australia at Deakin and Melbourne Universities; and in the UK in Manchester University’s Institute for Creative and Cultural Research; before moving to Goldsmiths in 1998, and becoming Academic Director of the Centre for Cultural Studies in 2004-2014.
-I have held visiting researcher posts in Germany at the South Asia Institute and Institute fur Ethnologie at Heidelberg University, and Visiting Professor posts in InterCultural Studies at Nagoya City University Japan, Zeppelin University and Hamburg University, Germany, and Mimar Sinan University, Istanbul, Turkey and at the Graduate institute for Social Research and Cultural Studies, National Chiao Tung University, Taiwan.
+I have held visiting researcher posts in Germany at the South Asia Institute and Institute fur Ethnologie at Heidelberg University, and Visiting Professor posts in InterCultural Studies at Nagoya City University Japan, Zeppelin University and Hamburg University, Germany, Sociology at Mimar Sinan University, Istanbul, Turkey and at the Graduate institute for Social Research and Cultural Studies, National Chiao Tung University, Taiwan.
 Adjunct Professor of RMIT University, Melbourne.

 LECTURES and TALKS to View:

 John Hutnyk: Translating Capital in context, politics, struggles

 moderator: Dunja Matić

 the dedication, the prefaces, the first sentence, the tenth/eight chapter, the teaching factory, malignant and parasitic, etc…

 [errata: New York Daily Tribune, not herald.
 Need to clarify that Commodities as title for chapter one in English is not as good as The Commodity.
 And I fudged the Horace and Dante quotes, was not rude enough about Zombie’s… but otherwise…]